Sunday, January 31, 2016

 Bird Watching, Bird Feeders & Seeds

-I have been watching birds feed from our back porch for years.
+I have been watching birds feed on our back porch for years.
 I’ve never bothered to find out the name of some of the species, I was just content watching them fly in and out through the day.
-It’s not that I am clueless as to the names of some of the more common birds that visit the feeders; such as the Cardinal, House Wren and Morning Doves, but others I didn’t recognize.
+It’s not that I am clueless as to the names of some of the more common birds that visit the feeders; such as the Cardinal, House Wren, and Morning Doves, but others I didn’t recognize.

 I decided a couple of weeks ago I would make an effort to try and identify the other colorful birds that frequent my feeders; so my first stop on this bird journey was Barnes and Noble.
-The big box book stores can be overwhelming with the volume of books.
+The big-box book stores can be overwhelming with the volume of books.
 I spent some time sorting through numerous books that dealt with everything about birds.
 I finally found a small handbook titled “Birds of

 ” which had everything I wanted to know about the bird